toqueteos/git/README.md

 But don't worry there's plenty of git libraries in Go, here's a couple of suggestions:

 - https://github.com/kourge/ggit superb documentation, super friendly and amazing guy!
-- https://github.com/src-d/go-git almost no documentation but gets the job done most of the time
+- https://github.com/src-d/go-git not the best documentation but gets the job done most of the time

 ## Why?